 Male fertility is incredibly complex.
 There are biological, environmental, societal, economic, genetic and geographical factors at play.
 What the authors of the Denmark study hope is that their findings will encourage more scientific research into the possible link between fossil fuels and infertility.

 Toward the end of the study, Skakkebæk sums it up this way, “In support of a biological hypothesis, the trends in testicular cancer that can be seen as the ‘canary in the coal mine’ for other spermatogenic disorders, are clearly increasing. … Also in favour of a biological hypothesis is the fact that reproductive toxicants are ubiquitously present in our diet, drinking water and the air we breathe.
 It is well established that these chemicals have become part of our tissues and fluids.
 But do they contribute to the current epidemic of infertility?
 We know that they can be a threat to wildlife.
 Unfortunately, too little has been done to uncover their role in humans.”

-With so many unknowns about fossil fuels and fertility, there’s one thing that’s certain.
+With so many unknowns about the effects of fossil fuels on our health and fertility, there’s one thing that’s certain.
 I and the other fertility geeks out there will be paying close attention to this field of study so that we can bring the very best advice and recommendations back to our patients who are suffering from fertility issues like low semen quality and low sperm count.
 So, stay tuned – we’ll be sure to keep you posted.